-Assistant administrators can only view temporary group assignments for groups that the Assistant Administrator has powers to add or remove members.
+Assistant administrators can only view temporary group assignments for groups that the assistant administrator has powers to modify group membership for (add or remove members).

 You cannot change the associated group or modify the list of users while the temporary group assignment is in the Active state.
 If you want to modify these items you must cancel the temporary group assignment.